Eschatologue/CM_wiki/docs/spells/6th-level.md

 Each creature within 10 feet of the line but not in it must succeed on a Constitution Saving Throw or take 8d8 force damage and be pulled toward the line until the creature is in its area.

-***At Higher Levels.*** When you cast this spell using a spell slot of 7th level or higher, the damage increases by 1d8 for each slot level above 6th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 7th level or higher, the damage increases by 1d8 for each slot level above 6th.